 Only earned leave (EL) is universally encashable.
 Casual leave and sick leave typically lapse if unused, though some companies allow sick leave accumulation.

 Most state Shops and Establishments Acts cap accumulated earned leave at 30-45 days.
 Leave encashment can happen during employment (fully taxable), at resignation/termination (partially exempt), at retirement (most favorable tax treatment), or on death (paid to nominees).
+The dedicated leave encashment formula entry walks through the daily-rate computation.

 Formula: (Basic Salary + Dearness Allowance) / 30 × Number of Unused Earned Leave Days